hippo23/CS140-notes/xv6/sleeplock.md

 - See also, that our condition lock is the `spinlock` of the `sleeplock`. **Can you answer why that is?**
 - If a process is releasing the `sleeplock`, and we did not acquire the `spinlock` inside, then it is possible that the process releases the lock and issues a wakeup before the process goes to sleep.
 We are waiting for something that will never happen.
   - Hence, we use the conditional lock.
 It's either the process releases the lock first, and that acquiring immediately works, or, we go to sleep first, and then the wakeup happens.
+- Additionally, in case you may not have noticed, if two processes are sleeping, they won't both be woken and AND BOTH acquire the sleeplock.
+When a process wakes up, it reacquires the condition lock, hence, only one process can continue.

 ```c
 void